wevm/viem/site/pages/account-abstraction/accounts/smart/toSmartAccount.md

   async getNonce() {
     // Get the nonce of the Smart Account.
   },
-  async getSignature(packedUserOperation) {
+  async getStubSignature() {
-    // Get the signature of the Smart Account.
+    // Get the stub signature for User Operations from the Smart Account.
   },
   async signMessage(message) {
     // Sign message to be verified by the Smart Account contract.